jgerstein/intro-programming-19-20/day01/PITCHME.md

 ---
 ## Directions

-* Create pseudocode and a flowchart for generating each number in the fibonacci sequence that is not > 300
+* Create pseudocode and a flowchart for generating and displaying each number in the fibonacci sequence that is not > 500
-* You may use digital tools (if your AUP is signed) or paper
 ---
 ## Evaluation